marshalshi/kmeans/README.md

 >python2 gui.py

-(because i use the pylab in order to draw the graph, the running time of the code is very long. maybe(40s))
+(because i use the pylab in order to draw the graph, the running time of the code is very long. around(40s) but finishing clustering about 10s)